Farid566/getx/README.md

 Get.changeTheme(ThemeData.light());
 ```

-If you want to create something like a button that changes the Theme in `onTap`, you can combine two **GetX™** APIs for that:
+If you want to create something like a button that changes the Theme in `onTap`, you can combine two **Get™** APIs for that:

 - The api that checks if the dark `Theme` is being used.
 - And the `Theme` Change API, you can just put this within an `onPressed`: